Skip to product information

 SDE Liveaboard Rating – Underwater Photographer Features for the Nautilus Explorer Liveaboard

-When I reviewed the Nautilus Explorer liveaboard it scored 4/5 on the SDE Underwater Photographer Rating, as it has 4 of the 5 key photographer facilities (see below).
+My score of the Nautilus Explorer liveaboard is 4/5 on the SDE Underwater Photographer Rating, as it has 4 of the 5 key photographer facilities (see below).

 The Nautilus Explorer liveaboard includes a dedicated camera room so you have a safe, dry area to build and service your underwater camera rig between dives.
 In addition, it has a dedicated camera station close to the dive deck, which lets you gear up quickly, check your housing and swap batteries or memory cards between dives.

-Below is the full list of 5 key underwater photographer features for the Nautilus Explorer liveaboard.
-This liveaboard includes 4 of the 5 key features.
+Below I've listed the 5 key underwater photographer features for the Nautilus Explorer liveaboard, where for this liveaboard it includes 4 of the 5 key features.

 Underwater photographer FAQs for the Nautilus Explorer Liveaboard